-In my new book entitled Balancing the Art and Business of Wedding Photography, I discuss some of the things to be careful to look out for when shooting a wedding.
+My new book entitled Balancing the Art and Business of Wedding Photography is now available through this web site as well as Amazon and Barnes & Noble.
+In my book, I discuss some of the things to be careful to look out for when shooting a wedding.
 Here’s a quick preview…

 About the book: Balancing the Art and Business of Wedding Photography is your guide to efficient and effective of your wedding photography business.
 Whether you’re just getting started or want to improve your current approach, this reference guide will be an invaluable asset for making your business great.